Skip to content

 2. Minimal plugin: project identity, stack, paths, and test hints.

-3. Policy plugin: gates, allowed modifications, review focus, and local trust.
+3. Policy plugin: scheduled gates, allowed modifications, review focus, and local trust.

 4. Skill registry: shared domain procedures routed to phases or subtasks.